justintaddei/tcp-ping/README.md

 ## Errors

-All methods will throw an `"Invalid IP"` error if the `address` provided is malformed.
+- All methods will throw an `"Invalid IP"` error if the `address` provided is malformed.
-All methods will throw a `"Negative port"` error if `port < 1`.
+- All methods will throw a `"Negative port"` error if `port < 1`.
+- All errors thrown by the underlying socket will be caught

 ---